aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 #### CVX

-CVX cannot be enbled on a physical switch
+CVX server features are not supported on physical switches.
+See `management_cvx` for client configurations.

 ```yaml
 cvx: